 - 3 tablespoon tomato paste

 - 1 tablespoon fresh rosemary , chopped (can substitute 1 teaspoon dried rosemary)

 - optional: fresh flat-leaf Italian parsley , chopped

 Take the lamb shanks out of refrigerator and let come to room temperature before cooking (about 1/2-1 hour).

-Add onion, carrot, and garlic to the pan and sauté until lightly browned, 2-3 minutes.
+Reduce heat to medium and add onion, carrot, and garlic to the pan.
+Sauté until lightly browned, about 3 minutes.
 Add wine and cook until reduced by half.
-Add beef and chicken stocks, tomato paste, and rosemary.
-Stir well and bring to a boil.
+Add beef and chicken stocks, tomato paste, and rosemary and stir well.
+Increase heat again to medium-high and bring sauce to a boil.
 Return lamb shanks to the pan, cover, and place in the preheated oven.

 Braise the shanks for 2-2 1/2 hours, or until lamb is fork tender.

 - Place the cooked shanks on a serving dish.
 Skim excess fat off top of cooking liquid and reduce over high heat to thicken into a sauce, if necessary.
 Place one lamb shank on a plate, spoon sauce over it, and sprinkle with chopped parsley.

 Leftovers are even better the next day so make a double batch!